sosnierz/movies_database/README.md

 ```sh
 npm start
 ```
-4. If command is running but your web browser hasn't opened, then copy this link http://localhost:3000 in your web browser.
+4. If command is running but your web browser hasn't opened, copy this link http://localhost:3000 into your web browser.

 ## Plugins
-I used to free movie DB: https://www.themoviedb.org
+I used free movie DB: https://www.themoviedb.org